Washington Post: DeJoy reimbursed former employees for GOP donations - KESQ

 “That’s an outrageous claim, sir, and I resent it,” he said.

-That question to DeJoy was specifically about activities related to Trump’s presidential campaign but not about the wrongdoing alleged by Young years earlier.
+That question to DeJoy was specifically about activities rfelated to Trump’s presidential campaign but not about the wrongdoing alleged by Young years earlier.

 Still, the Washington Post report Sunday prompted the Attorney General of North Carolina — where the business was based — to call for an investigation into the alleged practice.